6 Famous Outlaws of the Wild West

 Jesse James lies dead in his coffin, cut down in the prime of life by his close friend, Robert Ford.
 Library of Congress

-People like to believe that Jesse James was one of those compassionate thieves who stole from the rich and gave to the poor, but there's no evidence to support the claim.
-Born in 1847, James and his brother Frank came from a slave-holding farm family in Missouri and when the Civil War revved up, they joined the Confederate Army.
-They were just teenagers at the time, but they immediately found themselves riding with a death squad, which travelled from farm to farm slaughtering anybody with Unionist sympathies, many of them old neighbors.
-This apparently gave Jesse a taste for blood and chaos.
+Born in 1847, James and his brother Frank came from a family of farmers that owned enslaved people in Missouri.
+When the Civil War revved up, the James brothers joined the Confederate Army.
+They were just teenagers at the time, but they immediately found themselves riding with a death squad, which traveled from farm to farm slaughtering anybody with Unionist sympathies, many of them old neighbors.

 Advertisement

-5: Billy the Kid
+5. Billy the Kid

 Billy the kid